uclahs-cds/package-PipeVal/README.md

-# Validation CLI Tool
+# PipeVal
-> An easy to use CLI tool that can be used to validate different parameters in your NF script.
+> An easy to use CLI tool that can be used to validate different parameters in your NF script/pipeline.
 Can be used standalone or using a Docker container.

 ## specs